BoKwokProjects/BoKwokProjects/README.md

 ISIC 2024 Medical Dataset (Traditional Machine Learning)/: A metadata-driven skin lesion classification project using traditional machine learning models inspired by the Chaos and Clues diagnostic approach, achieving up to 90.8% accuracy with Random Forest in distinguishing benign from malignant cases.

-ISIC Balanced Split Medical Dataset (Deep Learning)/: Skin Cancer Detection Using Deep Learning A comparative study of AlexNet, VGG11, ResNet50, and Vision Transformer models on balanced and imbalanced ISIC dermoscopy datasets to classify benign and malignant skin lesions.
+ISIC Balanced Split Medical Dataset (Deep Learning)/:
+A comparative study of AlexNet, VGG11, ResNet50, and Vision Transformer models on balanced and imbalanced ISIC dermoscopy datasets to classify benign and malignant skin lesions.

+ORACLE Data Mart SQL: Designed and implemented a Snowflake-schema Oracle Data Mart to analyze ticket sales performance, featuring validated SQL tables, referential integrity, and advanced analytical queries using ROLLUP, CUBE, and RANK functions.
+The project delivers insights into sales trends, customer behavior, and top-performing productions through a fully tested Oracle APEX implementation.

 📊 Technologies Used